Traditional Vietnamese wedding gifts: Meaning and tips for choosing

 Red envelopes

 One of the most traditional and appreciated gifts is a red envelope containing money.
 This symbolizes good fortune, prosperity, and financial support for the couple.
-The amount given often depends on the guest’s relationship with the bride and groom, as well as local customs.
+Vietnamese people usually prefer even numbers, which represent balance and completeness in married life.
+This option is considered practical, respectful, and suitable for almost all Vietnamese weddings, traditional or modern.

 Guests usually give the red envelope to the bride and groom when greeting them at the entrance or after the main ceremony.
 Some prefer to place it in a designated box at the reception.
 In certain cases, guests write their names and blessings on the envelope to help the couple track contributions and send thank-you notes later.